Regulation on Associate and Undergraduate Education and Examinations

 Courses and the calculation of course credits

-ARTICLE 20 – (1) The courses shall be included in the curriculum as required, elective, co-requisite, prerequisite and common required courses.
+ARTICLE 20 – (1) The curriculum includes various types of courses - required, elective, co-requisite, prerequisite, and common required courses.

-(2) The required courses are the courses within the curriculum which the student is required to pass in order to graduate.
+(2) Required courses are mandatory for students to pass in order to graduate.

-b) Non-departmental elective courses are not included in the programs the student is enrolled in, but offered by different academic departments.
+b) Non-departmental elective courses are not offered by the program the student is enrolled in but by different academic departments.

-(4) Prerequisite courses can only be taken after successfully completing one or several courses offered in previous semesters or years.
+(4) Prerequisite courses can only be taken after successfully passing one or more courses offered in previous semesters or years.
 Prerequisite courses shall be determined by the Senate upon the proposal of the respective boards.

-(5) As designated by the Article 5 of the Higher Education Act no. 2547, the common required courses are; Ataturk’s Principles and History of Turkish Revolution, Turkish Language, Foreign Language courses for programs without a foreign language preparatory class and the courses of Basic Information and Communication Technology Use, Introduction to University Life, and Occupational Health and Safety for relevant departments.
+(5) Common required courses include Ataturk's Principles and History of Turkish Revolution, Turkish Language, foreign language courses for programs that do not require a foreign language preparatory class, and courses such as Basic Information and Communication Technology Use, Introduction to University Life, and Occupational Health and Safety for relevant departments, as designated by Article 5 of the Higher Education Act no. 2547.

 (6) The ECTS credit of a course shall be calculated by dividing the total workload by 30 hours.
-The national credit of a course shall stand for 1 hour theoretical course; 1-3 hours of seminar; 2-4 hours of laboratory (workshop or clinical) study or similar practices within a week of the semester.
+The national credit of a course shall stand for 1-hour theoretical course, 1-3 hours of seminar, 2-4 hours of laboratory (workshop or clinical) work, or similar practices within a week of the semester.

-(7) Co-requisite courses are the course group consisting of two or more courses which must be taken concurrently in any given semester.
+(7) Co-requisite courses are a group of two or more courses that must be taken concurrently in any given semester.

 Courses taken from another university

-(2) The grade of a course taken from another university shall be evaluated pursuant to the Article 24 on the basis of points in case it is a numerical value or the grade point in case it is a letter value.
-In this evaluation, students shall be granted the grade “D” if the grade point of the passing grade (excluding the conditional pass) granted by the other university is lower than 1,75.
+(2) The grade for a course taken from another university shall be assessed according to Article 24, based either on points if it is a numerical value or the grade point if it is a letter value.
+Under this assessment, students shall receive a grade of ‘D’ if the grade point equivalent of the passing grade (excluding conditional passes) assigned by the other university is below 1.75."

 Attendance

-ARTICLE 22 – (1) Attendance to courses and practices is compulsory.
-Students who fail to attend more than 30% of theoretical hours and 20% of practical hours including the excuses shall not take the final and make-up exams of the concerned course.
-The list of ineligible students to take exams due to lack of attendance shall be announced prior to the final exam period by the respective course instructor.
+ARTICLE 22 – (1) Attendance to both courses and practical sessions is mandatory.
+Students failing to attend more than 30% of theoretical hours and 20% of practical hours, even with valid excuses, shall be ineligible to sit for the final or makeup exams for the corresponding course.
+The list of students ineligible to take exams due to low attendance shall be announced by the course instructor before the final exam period.

-(2) If the attendance requirement has been met in the previous semesters, attendance shall not be compulsory for repeated theoretical courses.
+(2) If students have met the attendance requirement in previous semesters, attendance for repeated theoretical courses shall not be mandatory.

 CHAPTER IV